-Shareholder Number of Shares Percent (to Class) Beneficial Owner Philippine Telecommunications Investment Corporation 54 26,034,263 55 12.05 Same as record owner Metro Pacific Resources, Inc. 56 21,556,676 56 9.98 Same as record owner NTT Communications Corporation 57 12,633,487 5.85 (57) NTT DoCoMo, Inc. 58 22,796,902 59 10.55 (58) JG Summit Group 60 17,305,624 8.01 (60) PCD Nominee Corporation 61 66,063,977 30.58 (61)
+Shareholder Number of Shares Percent (to Class) Beneficial Owner Philippine Telecommunications Investment Corporation 26,034,263 12.05 Same as record owner Metro Pacific Resources, Inc. 21,556,676 9.98 Same as record owner NTT Communications Corporation 12,633,487 5.85 (53) NTT DoCoMo, Inc. 22,796,902 10.55 (54) JG Summit Group 17,308,526 8.01 (56) PCD Nominee Corporation 66,573,320 30.81 (57)

-54 Based on a resolution adopted by the Board of Directors of Philippine Telecommunications Investment Corporation, or PTIC, the Chairman of the Board of PTIC, Mr. Manuel V. Pangilinan, has the continuing authority to represent PTIC at any and all meetings of the stockholders of a corporation in which PTIC owns of record or beneficially any shares of stock or other voting security, and to sign and deliver, in favor of any person he may deem fit, a proxy or other power of attorney, with full power of delegation and substitution, authorizing his designated proxy or attorney-in-fact to vote any and all shares of stock and other voting securities owned of record or beneficially by PTIC at any and all meetings of the stockholders of the corporation issuing such shares of stock or voting securities.
+&lt;sup>50 Based on a resolution adopted by the Board of Directors of Philippine Telecommunications Investment Corporation, or PTIC, the Chairman of the Board of PTIC, Mr. Manuel V. Pangilinan, has the continuing authority to represent PTIC at any and all meetings of the stockholders of a corporation in which PTIC owns of record or beneficially any shares of stock or other voting security, and to sign and deliver, in favor of any person he may deem fit, a proxy or other power of attorney, with full power of delegation and substitution, authorizing his designated proxy or attorney-in-fact to vote any and all shares of stock and other voting securities owned of record or beneficially by PTIC at any and all meetings of the stockholders of the corporation issuing such shares of stock or voting securities.

-57 Based on publicly available information, NTT Communications Corporation, or NTT Communications, is a wholly-owned subsidiary of Nippon Telegraph and Telephone Corporation, or NTT.
-Based on a certification signed by a duly authorized officer of NTT Communications, Mr. Shuichi Sasakura or Ms. Mayuko Ogura is authorized to execute for and on behalf of NTT Communications, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT Communications.
+Based on publicly available information, NTT Communications Corporation, or NTT Communications, is a wholly-owned subsidiary of Nippon Telegraph and Telephone Corporation, or NTT.
+Based on a certification signed by a duly authorized officer of NTT Communications, Mr. Shuichi Sasakura or Mr. Daisuke Kuroda is authorized to execute for and on behalf of NTT Communications, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT Communications.

-58 Based on publicly available information, NTT DoCoMo, Inc., or NTT DoCoMo, is a majority-owned and publicly traded subsidiary of NTT.
-Based on a certification signed by a duly authorized officer of NTT DoCoMo, Mr. Koichi Takahara or Mr. Seiichi Ikeda is authorized to execute for and on behalf of NTT DoCoMo, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT DoCoMo.
+Based on publicly available information, NTT DOCOMO, Inc., or NTT DOCOMO, is a majority-owned and publicly traded subsidiary of NTT.
+Based on a certification signed by a duly authorized officer of NTT DOCOMO, Mr. Katsuhiko Yamagata or Mr. Keisuke Yoshizawa is authorized to execute for and on behalf of NTT DoCoMo, endorsements, transfers and other matters relating to the PLDT shares of common stock held by NTT DOCOMO.

-59 In addition to the 22,796,902 common shares owned on record by NTT DoCoMo, NTT DoCoMo also owns 8,533,253 ADSs whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
-The common shares and the underlying common shares of the ADS owned by NTT DoCoMo collectively represents 14.50% of the outstanding common stock of PLDT as of December 31, 2015.
+In addition to the 22,796,902 common shares owned on record by NTT DOCOMO, NTT DOCOMO also owns 8,533,253 ADSs whose underlying common shares represent approximately 3.95% of the outstanding common stock of PLDT.
+The common shares and the underlying common shares of the ADS owned by NTT DOCOMO collectively represents 14.50% of the outstanding common stock of PLDT as of April 17, 2017.

-60 The total shareholdings of JG Summit Group is 17,305,624, of which 17,208,753 shares are beneficially owned by JG Summit Holdings, Inc. (JGS), 86,723 shares are beneficially owned by Express Holdings, Inc. and 10,148 shares are beneficially owned by Ms. Elizabeth Yu Gokongwei, collectively representing 8.01% of the outstanding common stock of PLDT as of December 31, 2015.
+The shareholders comprising the JG Summit Group are JG Summit Holdings, Inc. ("JGS") which owns 17,208,753 shares, Express Holdings, Inc. which owns 86,723 shares and Ms. Elizabeth Yu Gokongwei who owns 13,050 shares or a total of 17,308,526, representing 8.01% of the outstanding common stock of PLDT as of January 31, 2017.
 Based on a certification signed by a duly authorized officer of JGS, under the By-Laws of JGS, each of the Chairman and Chief Executive Officer of JGS (Mr. James L. Go) and President and Chief Operating Officer of JGS (Mr. Lance Y. Gokongwei) is authorized to vote the 17,208,753 common shares of PLDT owned by JGS and to appoint and/or sign proxies in behalf of JGS in connection with the Annual Meeting.
+Based on Section 3(h) of Article IV of the By-Laws of Express Holdings, Inc., the President Mr. Lance Gokongwei shall exercise, among others, the function of representing the corporation at all functions and proceedings.